UCL-EO/GEOG0027/README.md

 []( computing sessions are available through MS Teams on Monday 9:00-10:00. )

-If teaching shifts to online because of covid, need to access a Virtual UCL PC during the live sessions through UCL Desktop Anywhere (see help info at https://www.ucl.ac.uk/isd/how-to/how-to-log-to-virtual-teaching-pc).
+If teaching shifts to online at because of covid, need to access a Virtual UCL PC during the live sessions through UCL Desktop Anywhere (see help info at https://www.ucl.ac.uk/isd/how-to/how-to-log-to-virtual-teaching-pc).
 There will be optional drop-in help sessions run by PGTA every Monday and Thursday 10:00-11:00 through the same MS Teams channel.

 #### ENVI Software
 ENVI 5.5.3 will be available to registered students through Virtual UCL PCs during the live sessions via UCL Desktop Anywhere (see help info at https://www.ucl.ac.uk/isd/how-to/how-to-log-to-virtual-teaching-pc).